markp-gc/ipu_path_trace/README.md

 # NIF-only branch!

 This branch is nothing to do with path tracing: it strips out everything except the neural image field rendering to build a remote real-time NIF rendering/inference demo.
-This probably belongs in its own repository but it was easier to rapidly prototype by branchign from a working program.
+This probably belongs in its own repository but it was easier to rapidly prototype by branching from a working program.

 The demo consists of two parts: a cloud based render server and a local remote viewer.
 The instructions below are a quick start guide to build and run this demo.